Faith and Politics Institute: Programs and activities

 Activities within three broad areas include reflection groups, retreats, pilgrimages, and public forums.
 The weekly reflection groups and occasional retreats are important opportunities which seek to provide opportunities for members of Congress and other political leaders who work in the "fast-paced and charged atmosphere" of Washington, D.C., to "connect their role with their greater calling as human beings."
 The public forums include lectures by well-known speakers "whose lives reflect moral courage in the political arena."
-Past speakers include South African Archbishop Desmond Tutu, Thich Nhat Hanh, and authors and thought leaders like Bryan Stevenson, J. D. Vance, Sam Quinones, Arthur C. Brooks, and john a. powell.
+Past speakers include South African Archbishop Desmond Tutu, Thich Nhat Hanh, and authors and thought leaders like Bryan Stevenson, Sam Quinones, Arthur C. Brooks, and john a. powell.
 The pilgrimages allow members of both houses of congress, along with staff members and special guests, to take part in trips that provide information, inspiration, and opportunities for reflection on the lessons to be learned from past struggles, such as the civil rights movement.
-The annual pilgrimage to Montgomery and Selma, Alabama includes a walk over the famous Edmund Pettus Bridge, which was led by Representative John Lewis, an early civil rights leader.
+The annual pilgrimage to Montgomery, Birmingham, and Selma, Alabama includes a walk over the famous Edmund Pettus Bridge, which was led by Representative John Lewis, an early civil rights leader.
 Other special activities include: